aserahangue/coilgun/README.md

 ## PCB Design

 Three PCB's are used:
-- 1 & 2: host power supplies (+24V @ 1 kW, +12V, +12V_ISO, +5V, +3V3), microcontroller and charging/firing system.
+- 1 & 2: host power supplies, microcontroller and charging/firing system.
 It's actually two PCBs in one, to reduce manufacturing costs.
 - 3: 10S2P BMS.

 I started off by grouping most of the components by function, according to their recommanded layout and expected orientation: